rilldata/rill/docs/docs/explore/public-url.md

 ### How to manage public URLs via the CLI
 :::tip

-Starting from v.0.48, `share-url` has been rebranded to `public-url`.
+Starting from v.0.48, `public-url` has been rebranded to `public-url`.

 :::
 ```